Snaipe/Criterion/doc/setup.rst

 Prerequisites
 -------------

-The library is supported on Linux, OS X, FreeBSD, and Windows.
+The library is supported on Linux, macOS, FreeBSD, and Windows.

 The following compilers are supported to compile both the library and the tests: